matthew-dsouza/matthew-dsouza/README.md

 # Hello!
 I'm Matthew Dsouza

-I'm a Web Developer with a particular obsession with precision and elegance.
-I believe in creating digital experiences, learning from my peers and craftings my own special UI designs and elements.
+I am a developer with a particular obsession with precision and convenience.
+I believe in creating digital experiences, learning from my peers and crafting my own special tools which help make lives easier.

 ### You can always reach me at **matthewdsouza.one@outlook.com**